octoberdemos/oc-crm-plugin/README.md

-# oc-crm-plugin
+# Sample CRM Plugin

-A sample CRM plugin
+A sample CRM plugin used in the vimeo presentation **Backend Relations**.